Discover more from Hardcore Software by Steven Sinofsky

 Microsoft was not a particularly acquisitive company.
 Since going public, Microsoft averaged less than one deal per year.
 The Applications group had done only a single deal, but it was a huge winner—acquiring Forethought, Inc., the makers of PowerPoint.
 That $14 million dollar deal (Microsoft’s revenue at the time was $345 million) and the way the product was integrated into the company, set the bar very high for Apps.

 None of us were well versed in the intricacies of venture capital nor did we know at the time two important facts.
-First, Vermeer in the process of fundraising, which might not have mattered except it has a big impact on the purchase price of a company (I vividly remember having this explained to me).
+First, Vermeer was in the process of fundraising, which might not have mattered except it had a big impact on the purchase price of a company (I vividly remember having this explained to me).
 Second, one other company had called and expressed interest and that was Menlo Park–based Netscape.
 Marc Andreessen was also going to be visiting the company.

-Charles Ferguson and Randy Forgaard arrived in Redmond.
+Charles Ferguson and co-founder Randy Forgaard arrived in Redmond.
 It was nerve-racking for all of us.
 The two were as awed by the scale of Microsoft as they were petrified of the Microsoft reputation that preceded.
 It turns out Charles was somewhat skeptical of Microsoft as a company.
-Prior to co-founding Vermeer, Charles authored the book Computer Wars: The Fall of IBM and the Future of Global Technology, which among its chapters describes Microsoft as having a strategy focused on locking customers to the products.
+Prior to co-founding Vermeer, Charles authored the book Computer Wars: The Fall of IBM and the Future of Global Technology, which among its chapters describes Microsoft as having a strategy focused on locking customers into products.

 And like that, Chris and I found ourselves totally in over our heads negotiating the purchase of a company.
 We enlisted the help of Microsoft’s treasurer and soon-to-be CFO Greg Maffei (GregMa)—my former office neighbor when I worked for Bill.
-Greg quickly educated us on all sorts of things we did not know about Series B financing, percent ownership, pre-money, and more.
+Greg quickly educated us on all sorts of things we did not know about: Series B financing, percent ownership, pre-money, and more.
 Greg even came up with some clever idea of a bridge loan in case they needed payroll, in an effort to reduce the need for them to raise the next round.

 With the help of Greg, we met in the fanciest boutique hotel I had ever seen in New York City (GregMa picked it out) and negotiated over a pot of coffee that cost $80.
 It was an amazing experience to watch Greg negotiate the deal.
 We did not reach a final offer in the room, which was Greg’s strategy.
 We flew back, agreeing to send a new offer in 24 hours.
 The response to the next offer was not a yes.
 We were worried.
 We did not know it at the time, but Vermeer was worried too.